my-creations/quiz-qr-code/README.md

 1. Clone or download this repository
 2. Configure Firebase (see above)
-3. Generate local config: `npm run setup`
+3. Create `js/firebase-credentials.local.js` with your credentials
 4. Open `index.html` in a browser (control panel)
 5. Scan the QR Code or open `vote.html` on other devices to vote